Definition of Cylindrical Contact Homology in dimension three: Introduction

 The notion of contact homology was proposed by Eliashberg-Givental-Hofer in \cite{EGH} over a decade ago, but a rigorous definition had not been written down yet, even for cylindrical contact homology for contact $3$-manifolds.
 This is starting to change with our work and also the recent work of Hutchings-Nelson~\cite{HN} towards defining cylindrical contact homology in dimension three.

 There are earlier ``abstract perturbation'' approaches which are much broader in scope and are likely to give a definition of contact homology: polyfolds of Hofer-Wysocki-Zehnder~\cite{HWZ3}, Kuranishi structures of Fukaya-Ono~\cite{FO}, and work of Liu-Tian~\cite{LT} and Ruan~\cite{Ru}.
-Our approach is quite different (and closer in spirit to \cite{HN}) in that we do not use any type of abstract perturbation theory: we try to minimize the analysis by more carefully using asymptotic eigenfunctions in the spirit of Hutchings-Taubes~\cite{HT1,HT2}.
+Our approach is quite different (and closer in spirit to \cite{HN}) in that we do not use any type of abstract perturbation theory: we try to minimize the analysis by more carefully using asymptotic eigenfunctions in the spirit of Hutchings-Taubes~\cite{HT1,HT2}. \cb We expect that cylindrical contact homology, once it is defined via abstract perturbation theory, will be isomorphic to the one in this paper. \cb

 \begin{rmk} The assumption of the theorem is designed to simplify the possible degenerations that we need to analyze.
 Taking away the assumption would lead to the next level of difficulty: defining full contact homology in dimension three. \end{rmk}